Shannen Doherty: Later work: 2002–2024

 In late 2008, Doherty was announced to co-star alongside Dylan McDermott in the independent film Burning Palms, a satire based on Los Angeles stereotypes told through five intertwining storylines.
 The film's world premiere was at the Newport Beach Film Festival in April 2010.

 On March 1, 2010, it was announced that Doherty would be a celebrity contestant on Dancing with the Stars for the tenth season.
 The season premiered on Monday, March 22, 2010.
 Doherty was paired with two-time champion Mark Ballas in his sixth season on the show, but the pair was the first couple eliminated in the second week on March 30.
 She wanted to do Dancing with the Stars to make her ailing father proud.

 Doherty starred in Fearnet's animated web series Mari-Kari, which launched on June 3, 2010.
 Mari and Kari are identical twins, but Kari is already dead and is a ghost.
 Doherty voiced both Mari and Kari in the eight-episode show.
+She also starred in the Hallmark film Growing the Big One in 2010.

 On July 21, 2011, WE tv announced that Doherty would star in a one-hour reality series that would follow her and her fiancé, Kurt Iswarienko, as they planned their wedding.
 The show, Shannen Says, premiered on April 10, 2012.

 On July 24, 2014, it was announced that Doherty and her former Charmed co-star Holly Marie Combs would star in their own road-trip reality show called Off the Map with Shannen & Holly, which premiered on Great American Country on January 2, 2015.
 The six-episode series followed the pair traveling across southeastern United States, with stops in Kentucky, Tennessee, Mississippi, Alabama, Georgia, and Florida.
 Viewers were able to vote on activities in which Doherty and Combs engaged at each destination on Great American Country's official website.

 In November 2016, Doherty joined the cast of a Heathers television series, originally set to air on Paramount Network in March 2018.
 She played the mother of one of the new generation of "Heathers", different from the character of Heather Duke that she originated in the 1989 film.
 However, the Parkland school shooting affected the show's premiere, which was delayed because of its dark tone and themes of high school violence.
 In June 2018, the network chose to pull the show altogether.
 Ultimately, the series aired over five nights in October 2018.

+In 2019, Doherty reunited with her original Beverly Hills, 90210 castmates Jenny Garth, Jason Priestley, Ian Ziering, Gabrielle Carteris, Brian Austin Green, and Tori Spelling for BH90210, which was a six-episode series in which the cast played heightened, fictionalized versions of themselves.
+The series aired on FOX in August and September 2019 and was canceled after one season.